Spanish PM Calls Israeli Strikes In Lebanon An 'Invasion'

 According to official Lebanese figures, nearly 2,000 people have been killed in Lebanon since October 2023, including more than a thousand since the start of Israeli strikes in the south and east of its territory, as well as in the southern suburbs of Beirut, on September 23.

-Sanchez has angered Israel by saying he had "serious doubts that Israel is complying with international humanitarian law" in Gaza and under his watch Madrid in May recognised a Palestinian state.
+Sanchez is one of the most outspoken critics among European Union leaders of Israel's response to the Hamas attacks on October 7, 2023.
+He has angered Israel by saying he had "serious doubts that Israel is complying with international humanitarian law" in Gaza and under his watch Madrid in May recognised a Palestinian state.

 Sanchez also expressed his regret at the "lack of agreement within the European Union" on the situation in the Middle East.